EnkiduGilgamesh/Html-Tutorial/1_HTML_Tag/README.md

 <div>The second row.</div>
 ```

+The `div` is the most widely used block element.
+Another kind of element is inline element.
+These

 ## 7 Paragraph

 The tag `<p>` means paragraph.
 The difference between `<div>` and `<p>` is that the paragraph will generate a greater distance between two paragraphs.
 It is more usually used in writing.